physicsninja/physicsninja.github.io/_posts/wildcard/2017-01-10-Unicorn-Day.md

 ## 2014

-The beginings were humble and hasty: a chicken wire exoskeleton, stuff with paper and foam for rigidity, and wrapped in packing film as a base for spray paint.
-What this unicorn lacked in durability, it also lacked in weight, it was carried by only one person despite being 12 feet tall.
-Unfortunately, time and space are a premium in a research lab and the unicorn was shoved into obscurity until next year.
+The beginings were humble and hasty: a chicken wire exoskeleton, stuffed with paper and foam for rigidity, and wrapped in packing film as a base for spray paint.
+What this unicorn lacked in durability, it also lacked in weight: it was carried by only one person despite being 12 feet tall.
+Unfortunately, time and space are at a premium in a research lab and the unicorn was shoved into obscurity until next year.

 <figure>
 <img src="{{ site.urlimg }}unicorn/2014unicorn1.jpg">